Pass the soap, please! No oil cleansing tonight.

-- ⅓ cup liquid castile soap, Baby Mild or Tea Tree (where to buy)
+- 1/3 cup castile soap Baby Mild or Tea Tree

-- 2 TB nourishing oil, I use jojoba (where to buy) Other options include: almond, avocado, olive, apricot, argan
+- 2 TB skin-nourishing oil I use jojoba, Other options include: almond, avocado, olive, apricot, argan

 When you introduce water into a product without a preservative you always run the risk of introducing bacteria, so use water-based products quickly.

 Ingredient Note/Feedback: A few readers have shared that this face wash has an interesting smell when the honey and castile soap are mixed together.
 A smell they don’t particularly enjoy.
 If this is the case with your face wash, but you still want the skin benefits of honey, I recommend trying a simple honey and aloe cleanser.
 If you don’t want to use the honey, try a simple blend of castile soap and water.
 The scent some readers experience may be coming from the tea tree castile soap, so stick with an unscented version if this is a concern.

 PAID ENDORSEMENT DISCLOSURE: In order for me to support my blogging activities, I may receive monetary compensation or other types of remuneration for my endorsement, recommendation, testimonial and/or link to any products or services from this blog.